hinamuriayu13/simple_shell/README.md

-the following is owr team project done by HAFSA EL ARABI and
+the following is our team project done by HAFSA EL ARABI and